yangdelu855/yangdelu855/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Query Understanding and Search Ranking
+- 🔭 I’m currently working on Query Understanding and Search Ranking.
-- 🌱 I’m currently learning Vue for my blog
+- 🌱 I’m currently learning Vue for my blog.
-- 👯 I’m looking to collaborate on NLP
+- 👯 I’m looking to collaborate on NLP.
-- 🤔 I’m looking for help with Vue
+- 🤔 I’m looking for help with Vue.
-- ⚡ Fun fact: I'm from Tianjin
+- ⚡ Fun fact: I'm from Tianjin.
 <!--
 **yangdelu855/yangdelu855** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.